arees88/ML_Azure_P3_Capstone/README.md

 *TODO:* Write a short introduction to your project.

+This project uses Microsoft Azure Machine Learning to configure, deploy and consume a cloud-based machine learning production model.
+The project will also include the creation, publishing and consuming of a machine learning pipeline.

+Both the Azure ML Studio and the Python SDK are used in the project.

+Dataset
+The data used for the project is the Bank Marketing dataset.
+The model built as part of this project will use the data to predict if a person will subscribe to the long-term deposit with the bank or not.

+The dataset used for the project contains almost 33 thousand of records with 20 features.
+The snapshot of the dataset is below:

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.